*This post was updated in January 2019.

 Khadija Shah has innovated something completely different and brought Pakistan’s fashion to new heights.
-But, that’s expected of someone like Khadija Shah who started her label Elan back in 2000’s and has expanded it to new horizons with separate lawn, Pret, and Pret-a-Porter lines.
-So it was no surprise that she combined her fashion aesthetic and a strong business sense and formulated a whole new collection that merges the concept of unstitched lawn and Pret-wear.
-ZAHA is her newest venture in the fashion world and it has taken Pakistan by storm.
+But, that’s expected of someone like Khadija Shah who started her label Elan back in the 1990s and has expanded it to new horizons with separate unstitched lawn & Pret-a-Porter lines.
+So it was no surprise that she combined her fashion aesthetic & a strong business sense & formulated a whole new collection that merges the concept of unstitched lawn with Pret-wear.
+ZAHA is her newest venture in the fashion world & it has taken Pakistan by storm.

-Taking the above concept ZAHA is doing something similar although not as avant-guard.
-Khadija, as bold as she is was surprisingly shy to jump into the deep end of embracing social media as the primary marketing agent (See HERE and HERE).
+Taking a similar concept, ZAHA by Khadija Shah is doing something similar although not as avant-guard.
+Khadija, as bold as she was & is, doesn’t like the idea of social media or an online presence doing the marketing for her brands.
+She wants her clothes to do the talking.
 And ZAHA’s first collection draws from her strong deep-rooted personality.
-ZAHA is designed for the confident woman who is just as spirited and creative.
-A ZAHA woman is impactful just because of the perfect balance she exudes from being grounded and liberated.
+ZAHA is designed for the confident woman who is just as spirited & creative.
+A ZAHA woman is impactful just because of the perfect balance she exudes from being grounded & liberated.

 The collection has brought on-trend silhouettes for their online campaign and celebrate the beloved tradition of incorporating bright colors, artisanal embroideries mixed with the modern concept of responsibly sourced fabrics.
 It encourages the personal style and individuality of the ZAHA woman, giving her a one-stop destination for all her fashion needs.

 We hope that Khadija takes on the help of social media and expand her market’s reach to everyday Pakistani women as well.
-To access her other brand, see HERE
+To access her other brand, you must visit her outlets in Islamabad, Lahore, Peshawar & Karachi.

 Pairing ZAHA Suits With St. Agni Loafers And Mules